robert-graf/Readable-Conditional-Denoising-Diffusion/README.md

-# Readable Conditional Denoising Diffusion
+# Readable Conditional Denoising Diffusion (2D)
-## This is the official implementation of the Paper --To be submitted/Under Review--.
-A frozen branch for reproduction is under TODO ---[here](TODO) TODO---.
+## This is the official implementation of the Paper Denoising diffusion-based MR to CT image translation for whole spine vertebral segmentation in 2D and 3D

 ## Install Python environment